Appointments

 Practice Nurses

-The Community Link Worker service is provided by Link Workers from Royal Voluntary Service.
-Sarah works 2 days a week on Tuesdays and Thursday for Dunbar Medical Centre and 1 day a week for East Linton.
+The Community Link Worker service is provided by Link Workers from Royal Voluntary Service and are based in Dunbar Medical Centre.

 GPs can refer patients to the Community Link Worker service if they believe there are non-medical needs which can be met by the service – this might include help and support with social isolation, mental and physical well being, getting involved in the community or learning new skills through volunteering or training.